I devote this section to the magical and mysterious items I might encounter in my studies.

 Colors

-The fifth and sixth parameters are lists of dyes.
-The first list controls the colors of the firework's initial burst, while the second controls the colors that the first particles fade into.
-There must be at least one dye specified for the first list, but the second list can be empty if I do not want any colors to fade into.
+The fifth and sixth parameters are lists of vectors, representing colors.
+The first list maps to the colors of the initial explosions, while the second maps to the colors that the particles fade into.
+There must be at least one vector specified for the first list, but the second list may be empty.

 Special Effects